Redwoods in Stout Grove

 If the Pando aspen grove is really 12,000,000 lbs., then it would only take about 4 coast redwoods the size of Lost Monarch (near 3,000,000 lbs.) with shared roots and genetics to equal it.
 But few coast redwoods exist at that extreme weight even as individuals, let alone clonal groups.

 I don't consider a clonal grove of stems with a connected or shared root system to be a single tree.
-That seems more like a stretch to achieve a place in the record books when nothing else remains.
-But let us assume so for a moment.
+That a stretch to achieve a place in the record books when nothing else remains.
+But let us assume for a moment it's worth some attention.

 Cathedral Redwood is also a clonal group of trunks, genetically the same